 Early the next morning we departed on a long game drive viewing more of the Delta’s vegetation and plentiful populations of cheetah, elephant, warthog, buffalo, and wildebeest.
 We spotted a Silver-Backed Jackal and many beautiful large antelope including Reedbuck, Red Lechwe, Tsessebe, Sable, and my favorite – Greater Kudu.

-Our guides educated us about Delta flora and fauna, insects, and giraffe, pointing out some interesting details.
+Our guides educated us about Delta flora and fauna, insects, and giraffe physique, pointing out some interesting details.
 Graceful giraffes have long tongues for reaching vegetation, thick saliva to help with digestion, 7 collar bones, and large hearts to pump blood up their long necks.

 Plants indigenous to the Delta include pungent turpentine grass and exotic trees like Baobab, Camel Thorn, Jackal Berry, Leadwood, and the funny-looking Sausage Tree.
 Dung Beetles are one of Africa’s most interesting insects.
 They play an important role in stabilizing the environment and fighting climate change.